District lands offer a wealth of recreational opportunities

-- Ride along.
 The majority of district lands provide trails that are suitable for cycling or horseback riding.
-A ride through one of our properties is a great way to see a diverse range of natural areas and wildlife.
+Trail riding is a great way to see a diverse range of natural areas and wildlife.

-- Sleep out.
-For the hardcore outdoorsman, some district lands provide opportunities for primitive tent camping.
-If you are willing to forego bathrooms and running water for a day or two, you can have the full outdoor experience, complete with a crackling campfire under the stars.
+Some district lands provide opportunities for primitive tent camping.
+Forego bathrooms and running water for a day or two and live the outdoor experience.

 Approximately two-thirds of district land is open for hunting, in designated areas and at specified times of the year.